 Lake Tahoe is one of the world’s most beautiful yet vulnerable lakes.
-Renowned for its remarkable clarity, Tahoe straddles the Nevada-California border, stretching 22 miles long and 12 miles wide and hemmed in by Sierra Nevada peaks.
+Renowned for its remarkable clarity, Tahoe straddles the Nevada-California border, stretching 22 miles long and 12 miles wide in a granitic bowl high in the Sierra Nevada.

-Approximately 40 percent of the Tahoe Basin’s rain and snow fall directly into the lake, contributing to Lake Tahoe’s legendary clarity.
-The remaining precipitation drains through granitic soils, which are relatively sterile and create a good filtering system.
+About 40 percent of the Lake Tahoe Basin’s rain and snow fall directly into the lake, contributing to the lake’s legendary clarity.
+The rest drains through granitic soils, which are relatively sterile and create a good filtering system.

-Formed by uplifting, glaciation and erosion about 2 million to 3 million years ago, the Tahoe basin today is ringed with roads, homes, ski resorts, hotels and casinos.
+Formed by uplifting, glaciation and erosion about 2 to 3 million years ago, the Tahoe basin today is ringed with roads, homes, ski resorts, hotels and casinos.